How To Compile And Use SEE

 The nonce value is changed by a rollback.

-The see-aes128-ccm.c variant uses AES in CCM mode with a 16-byte randomly choosen nonce on each page and and 16-byte message authentication code (MAC).
+The see-aes128-ccm.c variant uses AES in CCM mode with a 16-byte randomly chosen nonce on each page and and 16-byte message authentication code (MAC).
 Thus with crypto3ccm.c, 32 bytes of every database pages are taken up by encryption and authentication overhead.
 Consequently, database files created using crypto3ccm.c may be a little larger.
 Also, because the MAC is computed whenever a page is modified, and verified when a page is read, crypto3ccm.c will often be a little slower.
 Such is the cost of authentication.